 This past weekend was PTBO Game Jam 03.
-A fun filled weekend of game development, sleep deprivation, pizza and Tim Horton’s.
+A fun-filled weekend of game development, sleep deprivation, pizza and Tim Horton’s.
 That’s my excuse why I’ve been hit and miss on the personal streaming front this last week.
-With summer attendance at 60 jammers, I was happy to see the growth from the last summer time jam (01).
+With summer attendance at 60 jammers, I was happy to see the growth from the last summertime jam (01).
 On top of that, the jammers made 21 awesome games!
-The PTBO Game Jam is starting to grow on Peterborough, who would of thought?
+The PTBO Game Jam is starting to grow on Peterborough, who would have thought?
 Game Development is AWESOME!

 Humble Beginnings Downtown Peterborough

 Back when I bolted together PTBO Game Jam 01 (over the course of a couple of weeks), I unknowingly stumbled on the perfect setup.
 When approaching the Holiday Inn Peterborough-Waterfront about 01, their staff were super nice and attentive to my crazy idea.
 It had never been done or even heard of in Peterborough.
 Yet, they were willing to allow us to “stay the whole night”.
 Which to their credit, is not something you normally see in a venue agreement.
 That single space was magical; it was because of that experience that the event kept running.
 That, or the awesome staff of the Holiday Inn Peterborough that donated coffee to the jammers, which we will never forget, ever.

 This time around, the conference space at Fleming College was finally available for use.
 With its recent unveiling, it really had been only used for some “breakfasts” and “slideshows”.
 Nothing as substantial as what was coming at it with PTBO Game Jam 03.
 With one giant room to rule them all, this new space felt amazing.